Dreaming381/Latios-Framework-Documentation/Core/README.md

 -   IL2CPP requires the IL2CPP Code Generation to use the “Faster (smaller) builds” option.
 -   Blackboard Entities do not retain blob asset reference counts.
+-   Blackboard Entities and `EntityDataCopyKit` do not handle enable bits correctly.

 ## Near-Term Roadmap